Saudi Arabia says resolution of Gulf dispute seems within reach

 Doha had been set 13 demands, ranging from closing Al Jazeera television and shuttering a Turkish base to cutting links to the Muslim Brotherhood and downgrading ties with Iran, which shares a significant gas field with Qatar.

-Reporting by Ghaida Ghantous and Maher Chmaytelli in Dubai, Crispian Balmer in Rome, Ahmed Hagagy in Kuwait, Alaa Swilam in Cairo, Humeyra Pamuk in Washington and Michelle Nichols in New York; Editing by Toby Chopra, Timothy Heritage and Grant McCool
+Reporting by Ghaida Ghantous and Maher Chmaytelli in Dubai, Crispian Balmer in Rome, Ahmed Hagagy in Kuwait, Alaa Swilam and Ahmed Tolba in Cairo, Humeyra Pamuk in Washington and Michelle Nichols in New York; Editing by Toby Chopra, Timothy Heritage and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.